geobrowser/geogenesis/docs/protocol/00-what-is-geo.md

 ### Data model

-Knowledge in Geo are organized into an ["Entity"](./01-entities.md), a uniquely identifiable data structure that is referenced by ["Triples"](02-triples.md).
+Knowledge in Geo is organized into an ["Entity"](./01-entities.md), a uniquely identifiable data structure that is referenced by ["Triples"](02-triples.md).

 A [Triple](02-triples.md) is a data structure composed of three elements: an [Entity](01-entities.md) identifier, an [Attribute](03-attributes.md) identifier, and a [Value](04-values.md) identifier.
 Composing these identifier references between entities and triples creates the graph of information in Geo.